 (a) Mr. Malcolm F. Mehta, is the Chairman and Chief Executive Officer of the Company.
-The salary, benefits and perquisites paid to Mr. Malcolm F. Mehta were ₹ 372.51 lakhs, of which ₹ 263.68 lakhs was reimbursed by M/s.
-CAC Holdings Corporation, Japan.
-The remuneration amounting to ₹ 108.83 lakhs paid for the period from October 1, 2020 to March 31, 2021 has been charged to the P&L of the Company.
-This is as per the approval of shareholders in the AGM held on 16th September, 2020.
+The salary, benefits and perquisites paid to Mr. Malcolm F. Mehta were Rs.226 lakhs.

 (G) Remuneration to Non-Executive Directors.

 (a) The Non-Executive Directors are entitled to sitting fee for attending the Board/Committee Meetings as detailed below.